Holography7/DBDPlanner/README.md

 By Daylight).
 Usually first period (ash) always contain 4 days, except every February-March that contains 3 days.

-Base logic of this tool creates for future customization, so you can customize your plans more easily in future!

 ## Installing

 ### Pre-requirements